stewartm83/bigint/README.md

 #### Greater Than / Less Than: >, >=, <, <=

-Compares the values of two BigInts, returning true if the former is larger.
+Compares the values of two `BigInt`s, returning true if the former is larger.

 ```c++
 bigint a = 10;